 In this example both till cash and operating checking are parent accounts.

 Another example is over on the income statement.
-I like using parent accounts for both facilities and insurance.
-Let’s take a look:
+Using parent accounts for both facilities and insurance is common.
+Take a look at this illustration:

 CAM Fees Z,ZZZ

 Other Lease Z,ZZZ

 General Liability ZZ,ZZZ